-11. Controls: Plates of all 3 agar growth media were used at regular intervals to test samples of the paper towels, the air flow of the warm air dryer, the air flow of the jet air dryer, the liquid soap and the tap water for the presence of bacteria.
-For the paper towels bacterial contamination was tested by using the end of a sterile glass beaker to press a set area

-(15.90 cm2) of towel onto an agar plate.
+- 11. Controls: Plates of all 3 agar growth media were used at regular intervals to test samples of the paper towels, the continuous roller towel, the air flow of the warm air dryer, the air flow of the jet air dryer, the liquid soap and the tap water for the presence of bacteria.
+For the paper towels and the continuous roller towel bacterial contamination was tested by using the end of a sterile glass beaker to press a set area (15.90 cm2) of towel onto an agar plate.
 Similarly, the liquid soap and the tap water were tested for the presence of bacteria by plating out 0.1 ml aliquots onto agar plates and spreading with a sterile glass spreader.
 The warm air dryer's airflow was tested by holding agar plates beneath it at a distance of 10 cm for 20 seconds.
 The jet air dryer's airflow was tested by holding agar plates of the device for 10 seconds.
-Control plates were incubated at 37°C and examined after 1 and 2 days for the presence of bacterial colonies.

-12. Measurements were taken using an environmental meter (CEM DT-8820) at regular intervals of the laboratory ambient temperature, tap water temperature, air flow temperature from the two dryers, the relative humidity in the laboratory and the noise levels when the dryers were running.
+Control plates were incubated at 37°C and examined after 1 and 2 days for the presence of bacterial colonies. - 12.
+Measurements were taken using an environmental meter (CEM DT-8820) at regular intervals of the laboratory ambient temperature, tap water temperature, air flow temperature from the two dryers, the relative humidity in the laboratory and the noise levels when the dryers were running.
 The power consumption of the 2 electric dryers was also recorded.
-Some of the same measurements were also made in the public washrooms used in Part D of this study.